Chicago Crane Accident Attorney

 According to an Occupational Safety and Health Administration (OSHA) estimate, there are 96,000 construction cranes in the United States.
 While much of the construction industry falls under tight regulation controlled by local, state, or federal oversight, the area of construction crane industry falls under an anomalous regulatory scheme involving various jurisdictions.

-If you or a loved one has been injured as the result of crane accident please contact Leonard Law Group at 312-226-8273.
+If you or a loved one has been injured as the result of crane accident, please contact Leonard Law Group today.